Powerapps Lookup

 Regarding type Lookup:

-We can use this Power Apps lookup to find a single record from multiple tables.
-If we want to use this lookup type, we must enable the ‘activities’ of a table.
-Moreover, it is an advanced lookup function that is highly useful to organizations, teams, and even individuals.
-Its improved capabilities simplify lookup operations significantly.
+You can use this Power Apps lookup to find a single record from multiple tables.
+If you want to use this lookup type, you must enable the ‘activities’ of a table.
 It also supports intelligent authoring, which plays a pivotal role in application development.

-Once regarding type lookup function is enabled, we can find the function in the lookup columns so that we can create as well as forms easily.
-Also, we can change settings and sort rows.
-Besides, we can change tables within a lookup column.
+Once the type lookup function is enabled, you can find the function in the lookup columns and create forms easily.
+Also, you can change settings and sort rows.
+Besides, you can change tables within a lookup column.

-With the help of client APIs, we can customize this function.
-For example, we can create a new view for the dialogue box.
-Also, we can remove functions defined for the PreSearch event.
-Similar to removal, we can add custom filters using client APIs.
+You can customize this function by using client APIs.
+For example, you can create a new view for the dialog box.
+You can also remove functions defined for the PreSearch event.
+Similar to removal, you can add custom filters using client APIs.

 Power Apps Lookup Function Syntax: